Lithium Compatible Alternator Regulators

 2nd Generation Alternators and Vehicle Electronics

-In the 2nd generation alternators, the voltage regulator is controlled by the vehicle electronics.
-These electronics are specifically designed to support the standard factory vehicle and contribute to reducing emissions.
-As part of this design, the voltage is lowered once the battery has been fully charged.
+In the 2nd generation alternators, the voltage regulator is controlled by the vehicle engine electronics.
+The electronics are specifically designed to support the standard factory vehicle and contribute to reducing emissions.
+As part of this design, the voltage is lowered once the battery has been fully charged soon after the engine start.

-Therefore, similar to the 1st generation alternators, the alternator system is not suitable for charging additional batteries.
+Therefore, similar to the 1st generation alternators, the alternator system is not intended for, or suitable for, charging additional batteries.
 Modifying the system becomes more challenging due to limited access, warranty considerations, and the restrictions imposed by emission control legislation, which prohibit modifications to the vehicle systems.

 Vehicle Alternator Regulators and Charging Challenges